 (FullCalendarReactive OnReady Action)

-Another matter of this component is how we’ll be able to communicate and interact with it easily.
-We’ll need to have a set of events that will be triggered when the user interacts with the Calendar and some Client-actions to execute specific methods of the Calendar.
+Another aspect of this component is how easily we can communicate and interact with it.
+We need a set of events triggered when the user interacts with the calendar and some client actions to execute specific calendar methods.
 Here’s the list:

-We tried to go through all the main functionalities and necessities that help any developer develop, build, and customize a complete Calendar.
+We aimed to cover all the main functionalities and requirements necessary for any developer to develop, build, and customize a complete calendar.
 After this, the component is complete and ready to be shared and used.

 As with any other OutSystems component, the first step is to install the component from the Forge and reference it where it will be used.
 When it is referenced, we just need to search for it on the Widget Tool Search Bar for “FullCalendar” and drag it to the screen.